 Over 20 years.

-For each period for which results of operations are presented, the proceeds from sales of bonds and assets in scope of this Statement and gross realized gains and gross realized losses on such sales.
+Separately report the proceeds from sales and maturities of bonds and assets in scope of this Statement and the resulting gross realized gains and losses.
 (Proposed New Note 5D(6).
 Previously Annual Audit Only Focused on Sales.)

-For each balance sheet presented, all items in scope of this Statement in an unrealized loss position for which other-than-temporary declines in value have not been recognized : (Added to Note 5D(4).
+All impaired items in scope of this Statement (fair value is less than amortized cost) for which an other-than-temporary impairment has not been recognized as a realized loss.
+This disclosure shall include all impaired securities, including those reported at fair value (where the unrealized loss is recognized) and those reported at amortized cost (where the unrealized loss is not recognized): (Added to Note 5D(4).
 Previously Annual Audit Only in SSAP No. 26.)

 The aggregate amount of unrealized losses (that is, the amount by which cost or amortized cost exceeds fair value) and